 The project will effectively and efficiently engage project stakeholders, business partners, field and program staff and executive leadership through a communication plan.
 Project success is supported through timely information provided to impacted audiences throughout the duration of the project.
 The Project Manager, working closely with the Project Owner will facilitate project awareness by providing both verbal and written communications as noted in the Communications Plan.
-Link to Communications Plan Folder (Add location of final plan on WPC).
+Link to Communications Plan Folder - under "deliverables" on the WPC Project Page.